+Other current assets mainly consist of prepayments and restricted cash.
 Prepayments are expenses paid in advance and recorded as asset before these are utilized.
 This account comprises prepaid expenses and prepaid taxes.
 The prepaid expenses are apportioned over the period covered by the payment and charged to the appropriate accounts in profit or loss when incurred and the prepaid taxes represent amount withheld by the Parent Company's customers.
 Prepaid taxes are deducted from income tax payable.
 Prepayments that are expected to be realized for a period of no more than 12 months after the financial reporting period are classified as current assets, otherwise, these are classified as noncurrent assets.
+Restricted cash is recognized when the Parent Company reserves a portion of its cash for a specific purpose and that there are contractual restrictions directly related to the use of and access of the bank accounts.
+This includes cash held under escrow accounts.
+Restricted cash that are expected to be used for a period of no more than 12 months after the financial reporting period are classified as current assets, otherwise, these are classified as noncurrent assets.